If you’ve heard of infrared therapy, you probably think of pain relief, detox, or maybe calorie burning.

 5. Raising Low Body Temperature

-As you probably know, 98.6 F is considered the ideal body temperature for optimal health.
+As you probably know, 98.6°F is the ideal body temperature for overall health.

 According to Dr. Sircus:

-98.6 F is the ideal body temperature for optimal health.
-That temperature is the guarantor for good blood circulation and is the mainstay for vitality and a strong immune system.
-Low temperature between 94.1 F – 96.8 F is common with most patients with chronic illnesses.
-It is not difficult to deduct that a cold person is an ill person.
+“98.6°F is the guarantor for good blood circulation and the mainstay for vitality and a strong immune system.
+Low temperatures (94.1°F – 96.8°F) are common in people with chronic illnesses.
+It’s not difficult to deduce that a cold person is an ill person.”

 6. Injury recovery